1692 Salta earthquake: Esteco

 CONICET archaeologists and other investigators undertook excavations at the site where the city of Esteco II (officially called Nuestra Señora de Talavera de Madrid) was destroyed by the 1692 earthquake.
 The excavations were done within a 27 m2 area.
-They found a wall and one of the four towers of the fort that protected the city, located in Río Piedras, in the departament of Metán.
+They found a wall and one of the four towers of the fort that protected the city, located in Río Piedras, in the department of Metán.